-A briefing will take place on the morning on the event - the time to be advised in program.
+A briefing will take place on the morning of the event and before any practice sessions, time to be advised in program.

 All competitors must attend this briefing.
 Failure to attend could exclude you from the event.

 Lap counting timing transponders will be required by all teams.